Completing the Complexity Classification of 2-Solo Chess: Knights and Kings are Hard: King 2-

-We show that the AND-gadget can output the expected signal, but there is no normalized capturing sequence with better output. \begin{restatable}{lemma}{kingand} The AND-gadget computes the AND-function. \end{restatable} \begin{proof} Figure~\ref{fig:king:and-ok} shows normalized capturing sequences with the desired output if both inputs are $0$ or if both inputs are $1$.
+We show that the AND gadget can output the expected signal, but there is no normalized capturing sequence with better output. \begin{restatable}{lemma}{kingand} The AND gadget computes the AND-function. \end{restatable} \begin{proof} Figure~\ref{fig:king:and-ok} shows normalized capturing sequences with the desired output if both inputs are $0$ or if both inputs are $1$.
 In the other two cases, where one input is $0$ and the other is $1$, there are normalized capturing sequences that output $0$ by Observation~\ref{obs:monotony}.

 It remains to show that if at least one input is $0$, then it is impossible to output $1$.
 We first argue in the following that the number of virtual $0$-kings is at least $7$ (without the inputs) for every normalized capturing sequence.
 In a normalized capturing sequence, the output square always is a virtual $0$-piece as it does not move.
-The gadget contains the vertex cuts $\set{C, D}, \set{I, M}, \set{K, L}, \set{N, O}$ (see Figure~\ref{fig:king:and-ok}), which contain at least one virtual $0$-king each by Lemma~\ref{lem:0-piece-properties:vertex-cut}.
-Moreover, virtual $0$-kings are connected by Lemma~\ref{lem:0-piece-properties:connected}.
+The gadget contains the vertex cuts $\set{C, D}, \set{I, M}, \set{K, L}, \set{N, O}$ (see Figure~\ref{fig:king:and-ok}), which contain at least one virtual $0$-king each by Lemma~\ref{lem:0-piece-properties}.\ref{lem:0-piece-properties:vertex-cut}.
+Moreover, virtual $0$-kings are connected by Lemma~\ref{lem:0-piece-properties}.\ref{lem:0-piece-properties:connected}.
 We observe that to connect the virtual $0$-kings in the four vertex cuts and the output king, at least seven virtual $0$-kings in total are needed.
 Without the inputs, this gives us a virtual budget of at most $16$, which is also the number of kings that need to be cleared.
 Thus, if at least one input is $0$, then no capturing sequence with more than seven virtual $0$-kings clears the gadget.

 Consider a normalized capturing sequence $s$ with seven virtual $0$-kings.
 If both inputs are $0$, the output of $s$ cannot be $1$ since the virtual budget is not sufficient.

 If one input is $1$, we argue that $s$ loses budget by showing that there is no placement of the virtual $0$-kings such that all needed properties from Lemma~\ref{lemma:lose-budget} are satisfied.
 We distinguish between cases based on whether king $L$ is a virtual $0$-king.